conan-io/conan-center-index/docs/how_to_add_packages.md

 ### Header Only

-If you are looking for header-only projects, you can take a look on [rapidjson](https://github.com/conan-io/conan-center-index/blob/master/recipes/rapidjson/all/conanfile.py), [rapidxml](https://github.com/conan-io/conan-center-index/blob/master/recipes/rapidxml/all/conanfile.py), and [nuklear](https://github.com/conan-io/conan-center-index/blob/master/recipes/nuklear/all/conanfile.py).
+If you are looking for header-only projects, you can take a look on [header-only template](package_templates/header_only).
 Also, Conan Docs has a section about [how to package header-only libraries](https://docs.conan.io/en/latest/howtos/header_only.html).

 ### CMake

-For C/C++ projects which use CMake for building, you can take a look on [szip](https://github.com/conan-io/conan-center-index/blob/master/recipes/szip/all/conanfile.py) and [recastnavigation](https://github.com/conan-io/conan-center-index/blob/master/recipes/recastnavigation/all/conanfile.py).
+For C/C++ projects which use CMake for building, you can take a look on [cmake package template](package_templates/cmake_package).

 #### Components

 Another common use case for CMake based projects, both header only and compiled, is _modeling components_ to match the `find_package` and export the correct targets from Conan's generators.
 A basic examples of this is [cpu_features](https://github.com/conan-io/conan-center-index/blob/master/recipes/cpu_features/all/conanfile.py), a moderate/intermediate example is [cpprestsdk](https://github.com/conan-io/conan-center-index/blob/master/recipes/cpprestsdk/all/conanfile.py), and a very complex example is [OpenCV](https://github.com/conan-io/conan-center-index/blob/master/recipes/opencv/4.x/conanfile.py).

+Note that Conan is migrating toward the version 2.0 and many repices are outdated when related to components feature.
+To understand who to migrate components read [properties migration](https://docs.conan.io/en/latest/migrating_to_2.0/properties.html#properties-migration).

 ### Autotools